LoftinTitus/RealTime/README.md

 3. Click "Load unpacked" and select this folder
 4. The extension should now appear in your Chrome toolbar

+### 3. Get a Finnhub API Key
+1. Go to [Finnhub.io](https://finnhub.io/) and sign up for a free account
+2. Navigate to your dashboard and copy your API key
+3. Keep this key secure - you'll need it for the extension setup

-### 3. Configure the Extension
+### 4. Configure the Extension
 1. Click the extension icon in your toolbar
 2. Go to the "Settings" tab
+3. Enter your Finnhub API key in the "API Key" field
-3. Set your preferred stock symbol (e.g., AAPL, TSLA, GOOGL)
+4. Set your preferred stock symbol (e.g., AAPL, TSLA, GOOGL)
-4. Configure other preferences as desired
+5. Configure other preferences as desired
-5. Click "Save Settings"
+6. Click "Save Settings"

-*Note: The Finnhub API key is built into the extension, so no API setup is required.*

 ---